jerryfat/FIX-Gateway/README-MAVPX4.md

 =================================================================================================
 ##Installing Dronekit
-roneKit-Python can be installed on a Linux, Mac OSX, or Windows computer that has Python 2.7 and can install Python packages from the Internet.
+DroneKit-Python can be installed on a Linux, Mac OSX, or Windows computer that has Python 2.7 and can install Python packages from the Internet.

 It is installed from pip on all platforms: